debersole81/simple-to-do-app/README.md

 ## **Pending Features and Improvements**
 * Implement UI component library to improve usability and appearance of the UI.
-* Build editing feature that allows users to edit to-dos that are currently rendered in the UI.
+* Build editing feature that allows users to edit to-do items that are currently rendered in the UI.
-* Build a completion date feature.
+* Implement a completion date feature.
 * Build sorting functionality to allow users to sort by completion date or status.